-Where to Drink Mezcal: Best Restaurants in Oaxaca
+Where to Drink Mezcal: Oaxaca Food Guide

 In my opinion, drinks deserve a place in any Oaxaca food guide, so below you'll find my favorite places to drink mezcal, cocktails, artisanal beer, and coffee.

 I’ve written an extensive post with my favorite places to drink the best mezcal in Oaxaca: 8 awesome mezcalerias.
 Head there to the full details!
 And if you're interested in learning lots more about mezcal, consider taking a Oaxaca mezcal tour to some of the best and most traditional distilleries.
-Or peek below for where to drink cocktails, artisanal beer, or coffee in this Oaxaca food guide.
+Or peek below for where to drink cocktails, artisanal beer, traditional hot chocolate or coffee in this Oaxaca food guide.

 Where to Drink Cocktails: Best Restaurants in Oaxaca

-Sabina Sabe is a gorgeous and cool cocktail bar in the centro.
+Sabina Sabe is a gorgeous and cool cocktail bar in the Centro.
 The space is beautifully decorated with rustic brick walls, pretty tiled floors, and great mood lighting.

 The cocktails are delicious and the place has a great lively vibe.
 Get there early on weekends!

 Mezcalogia is one of my favorite mezcalerias (see link for best mezcalerias above) but they also have some of the best mezcal cocktails in the city.